 Walt Disney was intent on entertaining off-screen as well as on-screen.
-With over 140 million attendees in 2016, Disney is by far largest amusement park chain in the world and, during that year, made about four times more revenue than its closest competitor, Overseas Chinese Town (OCT) Parks China.
+With 150 million attendees in 2017, Disney is by far the largest amusement park chain in the world, and in 2018 generated over 20 billion U.S. dollars in revenue from its theme parks alone.
 Aside from the park and resort business, Disney also has a strong presence in the cruise industry.
-American travelers rated Disney as the best large-ship cruise line, and the sixth best midsized-ship cruise line in 2017.
+American travelers rated Disney as the best large-ship cruise line, and the seventh best midsized-ship cruise line in 2018.